mautic/documentation/en/plugins/infobipsms.md

-# Gmail Plugin for Mautic
+# InfoBip Plugin for Mautic
 This Plugin allows to Send Mobile Text Messages using InfoBip API.

 ### Requirements